 We highly recommend a clutter free room!
 This is crucial for beautiful clean photos.
 Get a spacious suite or rent a condo from AirBNB for the day (many times a lot cheaper ) If you are planning on getting a hotel room for the wedding night and using it for the bridal preparations, make sure you get a suite.
 Keep the space with the most light spotless and use the other room for hair makeup and bridesmaids stuff.

 flowers should be here too

 **** your mom or bridesmaids need to be READY! dressed/hair/makeup before YOU! ****

 They will be helping you into your gown and shoes and should be dressed and ready to be photographed helping you.

 The venue and all the decors, flowers, place settings, are perhaps the most expensive items on your wedding budget.
-And I’m sure you have allocated a big chunk of budget on making the reception/ceremony area to be impeccable.
+And, I’m sure you have allocated a big chunk of budget on making the reception and ceremony areas to be impeccable.
 My team will need approximately 15-20 minutes in order to shoot all the details.
-We are talking about center pieces, cake, favours, flowers, dessert table, overall area shot, etc..
+We are talking about the overall room empty and free of guests and event staff, centre pieces, cake, favours, flowers, dessert table, guest signing table, etc..
 We will need the area completely sectioned off from guests so we can get a ‘clean’ shot of the area.
 All of my clients appreciate this, because otherwise they would never know what the reception area looks like!
 Please work with the coordinator to have all the decorations done before start of cocktail hour.

 ** important ** venues really fight you on this and tend to ignore it.......